FixBD/Educare/README.md

 Educare is a 100% mobile responsive, So educare will always look great on all devices (mobile, tablet, laptop, and desktop).
 And everything is Ajax compatibility (Back-End and Front-End).

+### Strong Security

+Educare come with powerful and strong security system.
+In front-end educare prevent all type of hacker attacks.
+Apart from that, Educare support Google Re-Captcha security system.
+By using these features you can keep your system safe and secure

 ### Admin Can -

 1. Admin can add and manage students